JohnStamDev/Horizon/README.md

 5. Change connection string on the web config file
 6. Run update-database command on repositories project
 7. Run the project

+To login with Admin user use:
+username: admin@hotmail.com
+password: !23admiN

+All employee logins have the same username and password, which can be found at the Employee tab.
+For example:

+Employee login:
+username: Beauvoir
+password: Beauvoir